aruneshmee/Machine-Learning-Models/README.md

 Regression models are used to predict real ife values, Salary in this case.
 Basically, it's a method of.... based on independent variable.
 Regression ML models can vary from Linear Regression to polynomial and Decision tree regression.

+# Multiple Linear Regression

+Simliar to linear Regression but with many variables.
+Like time you spend at work, previous college gpa etc.
+In this example, the venture capitalist wants to see the relation between the R&D, Admin, Marketing and the profit.
+My focus was on creating dummy variable.
+I have categorised New York and California in form of 0 and 1.

+The equation: Profit = b0 + (b1 * R & D) + (b2 * Marketing) + ( b3 * Marketing) + Dummy variable
+What is dummy variable?
+It is (b4 * D1)
+Dummy variables work as a light switch.
+For instance if a comapny doesn't work in New York, then it works in California.

  # Simple Linear Regression

 In the following example, I have taken data consisting of salaries of employee based on experience.
 What exactly does the equation mean?
 Salary = b0 + b1 × Experience’
 b0 is the salary you get with no experience and b1 is the increase in salary per year.
-Pandas library have been use to read and train files.
+Pandas library has been use to read and train files.

-# Multiple Linear Regression